 The Compensation Committee of our Board is currently comprised of three directors: Dr. Raffin, Mr. Lalande, and Ms. Zoth.
 All current members of our Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the NASDAQ listing standards).
-Additionally, all current members of our Compensation Committee are "outside directors" for 162(m) purposes and non-employee directors under Rule 16b-3 of the Exchange Act.
+Additionally, all current members of our Compensation Committee are non-employee directors under Rule 16b-3 of the Exchange Act.
 Our Board has adopted a written Compensation Committee charter that is available to stockholders on our website at www.lumos-pharma.com in the "Investors & Media - Corporate Governance" section.